-What is your favorite color?
+Now on to an important question; what is your favorite color?
 Do you like that same color for all items?
 You may want bright red for a sports car, but would that same color be acceptable for your house?

-We give little thought about it, but the colors that we see can impact our thoughts and our behaviors.
-This includes things like the food we eat (would you eat a black orange?) to how we behave in the presence of colored lights (is that an ambulance behind me?), to which clothes we choose to wear (am I going to a professional meeting or on a romantic date?).
+We give little thought to it, but the colors that we see can impact our thoughts and our behaviors.
+This includes things like the food we eat (would you eat a black orange?) how we behave in the presence of colored lights (is that an ambulance behind me?), to which clothes we choose to wear (am I going to a professional meeting or on a romantic date?).
 What is it about color that affects our choices?

 There has been significant research on how color affects our emotions (e.g. [1, 2]).
 Understanding how we interpret colors along scales such as positive or negative, warm or cool has been done to comprehend how color make us feel in certain situations.
 For example, understanding how colors make us feel in shopping/retail/restaurant environments has been an area of interest for marketing groups to encourage appetite or to help customers feel relaxed .